 Many of these factors are taken into account in the Sokal system, which develops a score used to help predict prognosis.
 This system considers the person's age, the percentage of blasts in the blood, the size of the spleen, and the number of platelets.
 These factors are used to divide patients into low-, intermediate-, or high-risk groups.
 Another system, called the Euro score, includes the above factors, as well as the number of blood basophils and eosinophils.
 Having more of these cells indicates a poorer outlook.

 The Sokal and Euro models were helpful in the past, before the newer, more effective drugs for CML were developed.
 It's not clear how helpful they are at this time in predicting a person's outlook.
-Newer drugs like imatinib (Gleevec®), dasatinib (Sprycel®), and nilotinib (Tasigna®) have changed the treatment of CML dramatically in recent years.
+Targeted therapy drugs like imatinib (Gleevec®) have changed the treatment of CML dramatically over the last several years.
 These models haven't been tested in people who are being treated with these drugs.